-What can be worse than waking up in the middle of the night by annoying itchiness?
+What can be worse than waking up in the middle of the night with annoying itchiness?
 Then, you remember how your pet was scratching hard the previous day.
 So, this might be a sign of a flea infestation.
 In this article, you will learn how to identify if your home is really infested by the nasty little bloodsuckers and how to eliminate them quickly.

 What does a flea look like to the human eye?
 How big is a flea?